Table of Contents:

 Undifferentiated support can be nearly any amount the court deems fair, but it often divides the former family’s monthly income evenly.
 For example, a husband who makes $12,000 per month might pay $5,000 per month to a wife who earns $2,000 per month.
 This would result in each having $7,000 per month.

 FINANCIAL DECLARATION.
 When either party requests maintenance or other financial relief in a divorce, each spouse must submit a financial declaration.
-Financial declarations are fill-in-the blank forms the state has created, and you can download one by clicking the link in this sentence.
+Financial declarations are fill-in-the-blank forms the state has created, and you can download one from the Washington Court Forms Website under Family Law > Divorce > Divorce (Dissolution).
 The declarations force each spouse to itemize his or her income and expenses which, for maintenance disputes, helps the court determine relative need and ability.
 This tends to be the most important information in a maintenance argument.
 Each party wants his or her expenses to appear high and income to appear low.
 When filling out your own financial declaration, you should be truthful as possible but err on the side that benefits you.
 Likewise, you should point out where the opposing party has falsified information on his or her financial declaration.